Today's Articles

 He was born into slavery in South Carolina's historic city of Charleston.
 Also known as Philip Reid, he worked at the foundries of self-taught sculptor Clark Mills.
 He was emancipated on April 16, 1862, under the District of Columbia Compensated Emancipation Act

-After his emancipation, he assisted Mills in installing the Statue of Freedom atop the United States Capitol, which was completed on December 2, 1863.
+After his emancipation, he assisted Mills in installing the Statue of Freedom atop the United States Capitol, completed on December 2, 1863.
 Reid began working as an enslaved apprentice to Mills in 1842 as a young man in his twenties who was already recognized for his talents in the foundry industry.
 In the 1860s, after having worked at the foundry for almost two decades, Reid's skills in working with bronze casting were recognized.

 According to documents, the D.C. government disinterred the remains of 37,000 people from the old Harmony Cemetery and transferred them to the new Harmony National Memorial Park in Maryland in 1959.
 The Park's offside historian could only show the area where Reid was buried, "an empty acre of grass."
 The Park had attempted to reach Reid's descendants about the change, and when no one responded, they buried the remains without a headstone.
 In 2013, he was described by the Architect of the Capitol as the "single best-known enslaved person associated with the Capitol’s construction history."